MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ### What gets transfered?

-Only owned folders and the root files for each user will be copied.
-If a user is not the owner of data they can access, we will not copy it.
+Only owned folders and the root files for each user are copied.
+If a user is not the owner of data they can access, we do not copy it.
 Content may be automatically re-shared after it is migrated so that each user has access to their content exactly as before.

 ### Does Mover sync files?

 Our app offers a source-to-destination delta—when you run a transfer, we compare the destination directory to the source, and only transfer new or modified files over.
 We call this our incremental feature.

 We compare the timestamps of the files in both the source and destination and transfer the newest versions only.
 The incremental feature is always on.